Forest product

+In 2023, the global export value of wood and paper products reached USD 482 billion.
+Industrial rundwood removals amounted to 1.92 billion cubic meters.
+Global sawnwood production totaled 445 million cubic meters.

-Forest Products Details
+Forest Products Data

 The Food and Agriculture Organization of the United Nations publishes an annual yearbook of forest products.
 The FAO Yearbook of Forest Products is a compilation of statistical data on basic forest products for all countries and territories of the world.
 It contains series of annual data on the volume of production and the volume and value of trade in forest products.
 It includes tables showing direction of trade and average unit values of trade for certain products.
 Statistical information in the yearbook is based primarily on data provided to the FAO Forestry Department by the countries through questionnaires or official publications.
 In the absence of official data, FAO makes an estimate based on the best information available.
 FAO also publishes an annual survey of pulp and paper production capacities around the world.
 The survey presents statistics on pulp and paper capacity and production by country and by grade.
 The statistics are based on information submitted by correspondents worldwide, most of them pulp and paper associations, and represents 85% of the world production of paper and paperboard.

 Based on these demands, the forest products can be further explored.
 Pulp and paper industry has high volume demand for the wood materials including both softwood and hardwood.
 Wood industry can consume large volume and varieties of wood products including logs, lumbers, furniture, and other products.